All Episodes

 I have no doubt.

-And now how that is fabulous.
+And that is fabulous.

-So what are you gonna ask him?
+So what are you going to ask him?

-Um just gonna go everything.
+I'm just going to go everything.

-It's the first interview really in depth about after the Mueller report comes out, so obviously we've got to talk about that.
+It's the first interview really in depth after the Mueller report comes out.

-I mean, you know, one of the things that I've learned in terms of being a better interviewer is you ask everything and you actually allow the person to talk if you're not playing gotcha.
+I mean, one of the things that I've learned in terms of being a better interviewer is you ask everything and you actually allow the person to talk if you're not playing gotcha.

-It took me a long time to learn that.
+It took me a long time to learn that because I'm such an egotistical idiot.

-The newsmaker has to say if you're so bent on hostility as they are toward the president.
+You don't get the essence of what the person has to say, the newsmaker has to say if you're so bent on hostility as they are toward the president.

 That's why he is going to you because he wants the American.

-Listen, I'm I'm dying to hear what he thinks about the deep state and all these things that are being exposed and whether the Pfizer warrants will be released, and you know, this is not Operation Crossfire Hurricane.
+I'm dying to hear what he thinks about the deep state and all these things that are being exposed and whether the FISA warrants will be released.

 This is now Operation Boomerang.

-All those people that tried to take him out, rigged Hillary's investigation, then tried to rig a presidential election, and then further tried to undermine a duly elected president, it's all come back on them.
+All those people that tried to take him out, rigged Hillary's investigation, then tried to rig a presidential election, and then further tried to undermine a duly elected president.

-It's all it's all coming.
+It's all coming.

-We know we've seen most of it.
+We've seen most of it.

 The story is being put together piece by piece.